fcarta29/tanzu-service-mesh-poc/scenarios/sc02-cluster-onboarding/sc02-tc03-onboard-tsm-api.md

-# SC02-TC03: Environment Setup & Validation - Validate TSM console accessible
+# SC02-TC03: Onboarding a Kubernetes Cluster to Tanzu Service Mesh (TSM) - Using TSM REST API

 This scenario captures how a Kubernetes cluster can be onboarded to Tanzu Service Mesh (TSM).